Fun Sequential Elementary Music Lessons to Develop Music Reading Skills

 Instrumental Method Books

-Beginning band and string method books have an efficient and effective sequence to introduce musical elements in a logical and systematic manner.
-Instrumental method books provide guided practice to build skills and proficiency before additional elements are introduced.
-The sequence is logical and each element builds one upon the other.
+Beginning band and string method books have a logical, efficient, and effective sequence to introduce musical elements.
+They provide guided practice to build skills and proficiency before introducing additional elements.
+Lessons build slowly to help students master music reading and performance concepts in an easy-to-understand manner.

-The Kodály Method identifies a similar pathway to teach young children to read music.
+The Kodály Method identifies a similar pathway to teach young children to read and perform vocal music.
 It provides a model which may be adapted to meet the needs of any elementary music classroom.

 An Eclectic Approach to Elementary Music Methodologies

-The best approach is an eclectic approach.
-When you integrate Kodály, Orff, and Dalcroze methodologies you create a well-round elementary music program.
-But, the Kodály method with sequential song-based lessons which build one upon another has formed the backbone of the music literacy lessons in my music classroom.
+The best approach is an eclectic one.
+Blending Kodály, Orff, and Dalcroze methodologies creates a well-rounded elementary music curriculum.
+However, the Kodály method, with its sequential song-based lessons, has been the foundation of my music literacy teaching for many years.

-If you’re not familiar with the Kodály approach, the Organization of American Kodály Educators (OAKE) provides a great simple, succinct summary of the Kodály concept on their website.
-Here, I will simply say the foundation of the Kodály approach is singing which should be taught in a natural environment as a child would learn to speak.
+If you’re unfamiliar with the Kodály approach, the Organization of American Kodály Educators (OAKE) provides a clear and concise summary on their website.
+In short, the Kodály approach is based on teaching singing in a natural environment, similar to how a child learns to speak.

-The repertoire consists of high-quality folk songs which is one of my favorite genres.
-Songs are taught in a playful manner with games and engaging activities.
-The foundation of the Kodály method is carefully crafted, sequential lessons which build on prior learning.
+The repertoire includes high-quality folk songs which is one of my favorite genres.
+Songs are taught playfully through games and interactive activities.
+The Kodály method forms a strong music literacy foundation, with carefully designed, sequential lessons that build on previous learning.

 Movable Do

 Kodály was a proponent of teaching movable Do.
-Even today many elementary music teachers shy away from teaching movable Do because they lack the time to prepare lessons.
-And ready-made elementary music lessons which teach movable Do are not easy to find.
+However, many elementary music teachers still avoid it today because they lack the time to prepare lessons.
+And ready-made lessons that teach movable Do are hard to find.

 Kodály Song Resources

-- The Kodaly Method: Comprehensive Music Education from Infant to Adult, by Lois Chosky.
+- The Kodály Method by Lois Chosky.
 I cannot believe how expensive this book has gotten since I purchased mine.
 Look on Amazon, they had some used books for approximately 70% off.
+This will give you a good historical perspective of the origins of the Kodály Method.

 - 150 American Folk Songs to Read, Sing, & Play published by Boosey & Hawkes.
 This fabulous song resource follows the Kodály sequence.